fchavonet/python-gshock_database/README.md

 ## 🎓 <span id="objectives">Objectives</span>

-The aim of this project was to improve my skills in web scraping and GUI development with Python.
-By creating a functional tool centered around a subject I care about, I sought to gain hands-on experience with data processing, user interface design, and the integration of these components into a cohesive project.
+- Enhance my skills in web scraping using Python.
+- Develop a graphical user interface (GUI) to present and interact with the collected data.
+- Gain hands-on experience in data processing and structuring scraped information.
+- Explore user interface design principles for an intuitive browsing experience.
+- Integrate web scraping and GUI development into a cohesive and functional application.

 ## 🔨 <span id="tech-stack">Tech stack</span>